mreditor97/redreactor/README.md

 Functionality includes:

-- Background application that continously monitors the battery status, and will safely shutdown if required
+- Background application that continuously monitors the battery status, and will safely shutdown if required
 - The configuration file can be used to override specific topics and entities
 - Connects to a MQTT broker, and publishes the service status, data and enables command topics
 - Published data includes: